impostorsguides/impostorsguides.github.io/rbenv/part-2/2-k-content.md

 #   PATH="$RBENV_ROOT/versions/1.9.3-p327/bin:$PATH" bundle install
 ```

-And judging by the content of [the `rbenv-shims` file](https://github.com/rbenv/rbenv/blob/master/libexec/rbenv-shims) (which we'll get to later), it looks like if the user runs `rbenv shims --short`, rbenv will print the name of each shim in its `shims` directory.
+And judging by the content of [the `rbenv-shims` file](https://github.com/rbenv/rbenv/blob/master/libexec/rbenv-shims){:target="_blank" rel="noopener"} (which we'll get to later), it looks like if the user runs `rbenv shims --short`, rbenv will print the name of each shim in its `shims` directory.
 Since (I believe?) there's meant to be one shim in that directory for each Ruby gem I have installed, I'm guessing that we add a shim to this folder whenever we install a Ruby gem which exposes a terminal command.

 So that's why we run `exec rbenv-shims --short` here, and nothing else (i.e. no `echo`'ing as with other commands).
 It looks like the only completions we expose for `rbenv exec` are for commands which you can run using `rbenv exec`.